The Last Unicorn: Plot

 The Unicorn revives Lír with the healing touch of her horn.
-Now king after Haggard's death, he attempts to follow the Unicorn despite Schmendrick advising against it.
-As they pass through the now-ruined town of Hagsgate, they learn that Drinn is actually Lír's father, and that he had abandoned him in the marketplace on purpose to fulfill the prophecy.
-Realizing that he has new responsibilities as king after seeing the state of Hagsgate, Lír returns to rebuild it after accompanying Schmendrick and Molly to the outskirts of his kingdom.
-The Unicorn returns to her forest.
-She tells Schmendrick that she is different from all the other unicorns now, because she knows what it's like to feel love and regret.
-Schmendrick and Molly later come across a princess in trouble and he tells her to go to Lír because he is the hero to save her.
-Schmendrick and Molly leave this story into another as they sing a love song together.
+Now king after Haggard's death, he attempts to follow the Unicorn.
+As they pass through the now-ruined town of Hagsgate, they learn that Drinn is Lír's father, who abandoned him to fulfill the prophecy.
+Realizing that he has new responsibilities as king after seeing Hagsgate, Lír returns to rebuild it after accompanying Schmendrick and Molly to the outskirts of his kingdom.
+The Unicorn returns to her forest after telling Schmendrick that she is different from all the other unicorns now, because she knows love and regret.
+Schmendrick and Molly come across a princess in trouble and he tells her to go to Lír because he is the hero to save her.
+Schmendrick and Molly sing a love song together.